 I spent five minutes and identified 17 neighborhoods (a more refined approach with a real mapping system could do better).
 Each has a 1/4 mile radius for easy walking to the center.
 I also put two town centers with a 1/2 mile radius.
 When you look at it this way you'll see....this is a TON of space.
 It is a small portion of Baxter - probably no more than 4,500 people.
 Without significant investments in additional infrastructure, these spaces could accommodate ten times that number of residents in space that could be really vibrant.

 3. Analyze each neighborhood.
 Identify opportunities.

-There are fundamental differences between the neighborhood model and the auto-corridor model that will manifest immediately in how the landscape is analysed.
+There are fundamental differences between the neighborhood model and the auto-corridor model that will manifest immediately in how the landscape is analyzed.
 While the auto-corridor is obviously scaled around accommodating cars, with everything else being lower in the hierarchy, the neighborhood model is scaled around people.
-This means that in order to properly analyse the neighborhood, people have to actually walk through it.
+This means that in order to properly analyze the neighborhood, people have to actually walk through it.

 What will be revealed are a myriad of opportunities that are not evident at 45, 55 and 65 mph.
 At the scale of a person, the vast amount of wasted space between structures will be evident.
 This is where future development needs to occur.
 Also obvious will be the need for connections (wide walks, alleys, shorter blocks), destinations (parks, shops and gathering places) and amenities (proper lighting, real landscaping, planned vistas).